"Hvad hedder det?

 Foreigners like myself - because nobody can ever become a Dane if you are not born that way - will always appear terribly impolite.

-Boy has eaten and paid his bill, he gets up from the table saying: "Tak for måd!"
+The boy has eaten and paid his bill, he gets up from the table saying: "Tak for måd!"
 (Thank you for the meal.)

 Whereas the servant replies: "Well bekomme!"
 (You are welcome.)